40 Native Ohio Wildflowers and Plants

 16) Large White Trillium

-Large White Trillium are beautiful native Ohio flowers
+Large White Trillium flowers in bloom

 The large white trillium has been Ohio’s official state wildflower since 1987.
 Large white trilliums are herbaceous perennials from the bunchflower family (Melanthiaceae).
 These striking plants are native to rich, shady woodlands throughout eastern North America.